 Food reactions can sometimes be glaringly obvious.
-But for many of us they are more subtle and hard to figure out.
-The biggest thing that will impact on your gut is the food that you eat.
+But for many of us, they are more subtle and hard to figure out.
+The biggest thing that will impact your gut is the food that you eat.
 But how do you know what the right thing is?

 THE VARIOUS TYPES OF FOOD REACTIONS

 There are many different ways that we can react to food.
 We may have a flat out intolerance, where every time we try to eat the food the body does not digest it and tries to expel it from our body (as is the case with lactose intolerance).

 We may react to foods at one time, but then other times it is fine.

 And we may not have any immediate reaction at all, but over time we begin to feel unwell, with increasing amounts of bloating and indigestion.

 It can be tricky to figure out what is what, so here is some info that may help you to get closer to understanding these intolerances and what to do about them.